By David Sobotta

-It you want something fancier there are some smaller, very neat B&Bs in Beaufort, unfortunately our favorite among those, the Cedars, is closed for the 2007 season.
+It you want something fancier there are some smaller, very neat B&Bs in Beaufort, unfortunately our favorite among those, the Cedars, has been closed, reopened and closed.

 To my fisherman's mind, the Beaufort Inn is the best value since it has a dock which allows my fishing guide, Captain Tom Roller of Waterdog Guide Service, just to swing by and pick me up with his boat.
 If you love to fish, don't miss going out with Tom.
 He is young, intelligent, enthusiastic, and knows his fish.
 In reality nothing in Beaufort is very far from a dock.
 However, you just don't get any closer to a dock than the one attached to the Beaufort Inn.

 If you just want a personal water tour, I can recommend the Water Bug Tours.
 It is a great way to see the area.